fgavilondo/rusty/games/README.md

 # rust-games

-A couple of silly games in Rust to try out WASM.
+A couple of silly games in Rust.